Unifying Emergent Hydrodynamics and Lindbladian Low Energy Spectra across Symmetries, Constraints, and Long-Range Interactions: Generalization

 where $H_1$ and $H_2$ are Hermitian operators.
 Note that $H_2$ is positive semi-definite and $\Vert \mathbb{I} \rAngle$ is the ground state with zero energy, i.e., $H_{1} \Vert \mathbb{I} \rAngle = H_{2} \Vert \mathbb{I} \rAngle = 0$.
 This is because

-From this decomposition, one may intuit that $i H_1$ contributes to the coherent evolution of the density matrix, creating a ballistically moving center of diffusion, while $H_2$ causes diffusion of the wavepacket.
+When $H_2 = 0$, and $H_1$ respects translational symmetry \emph{strongly}~\footnote{This means we have translation symmetry for left and right Hilbert space in the doubled Hilbert space formalism}, the evolution is entirely coherent, and we would expect charge dynamics to be ballistic due to momentum conservation.
+However, when $H_1 = 0$, as shown in the main text, charge dynamics would be diffusive.

-Let us see how this intuition carries through.
-Take the above effective Hamiltonian and further assume that each component is independently symmetry preserving: $[H_{1,2},Q_{\textrm{diag}}] = 0$ (this condition is equivalent to $[H,Q] = [L_i,Q] = 0$).
+Although we cannot apply variational estimates for the non-Hermitian Hamiltonian, let us attempt to understand what would happen if both coherent $(H_1)$ and stochastic $(H_2$) terms are present.
+We would assume that each component is independently symmetry preserving: $[H_{1,2},Q_{\textrm{diag}}] = 0$ (this condition is equivalent to $[H,Q] = [L_i,Q] = 0$).
 These two components may not commute; however, due to translation invariance, they should still have a spectrum parameterized by momentum eigenstates as $E_{\bm{k},\nu} = if_1({\bm{k}},\nu) + f_2(\bm{k},\nu)$.
 As such, the autocorrelation function should take the form: